defenseunicorns/uds-docs/src/content/docs/structure/package.md

 # UDS Packages

-A UDS Package is a [Zarf Package](https://docs.zarf.dev/ref/packages/) which is meant to deploy on top of UDS Core, and has Kubernetes UDS Package resource definition (it is a CRD).
-The package includes all the [OCI images](), [Helm charts](), [supplamental Kubernetes manifests]() and, importantly, the [UDS package definition]() which communicates with UDS core to auto-configure network settings, security policies, and prevent configuration drift.
+A UDS Package is a [Zarf Package](https://docs.zarf.dev/ref/packages/) with two additions:

+1. It is meant to be deployed on top of [UDS Core](core.md).
+2. It contains the UDS Package Kubernetes custom resource.

+These packages include all the [OCI images](https://opencontainers.org/) (docker containers), [Helm charts](https://circleci.com/blog/what-is-helm/#:~:text=A%20Helm%20chart%20is%20a,up%20your%20application%20as%20needed.), and supplemental Kubernetes manifests required for the app to communicate with UDS core.
+The UDS Operator in turn auto-applies appropriate security and network policies to assure a secure and compliant running environment.
 A UDS package _does not_ include dependencies like databases or object storage*.
-To deploy other applications with an application see [UDS Bundles](bundles.md).
+These external dependencies are deployed next to a UDS Package inside a [UDS Bundles](bundles.md).

+To move from the theoretical to the concrete, see the next section on the Anatomy of a UDS Package Repo.

-## Anatomy of a UDS Package
+## Anatomy of a UDS Package Repo

 _Disclaimer: the exact file structure of UDS Packages is subject to change.
 This document will fall out of date but should retain conceptual accuracy.
 After understanding this point-in-time snapshot of how a UDS package is built, it should be fairly trivial to extend that knowledge to grasp UDS packages as improved in the interim.
 To aid in it's utility as a teaching tool, links to source code are pinned to ensure a 1:1 match between code referenced here, and code visible to the reader._